Camethster/CSE250/Week 2-3/Hansen_Cameron_WIIAN.md

 ![Movie Name](famousname.png)

 The name 'Dorothy' from Wizard of Oz.
-The release of the movies seem to have no relation to the popularity in the name.
+The release of the movies has no relation to the popularity in the name.

 #### How does your name at your birth year compare to its use historically?